PERU MISTURA

 After lunch, we will go for a stroll through the artsy and bohemian Barranco neighborhood, full of grand mansions and historic buildings.
 We will also see and learn the story of the famous Puente de los Suspiros, or Bridge of Sighs, on the walking tour.

-Huaca Pucllana Restaurant, located in Miraflores overlooking the Pre-Inca archaeological Pucllana ruins.
+After a rest at the hotel, for those who would like we can arrange reservations and transportation to the upscale Huaca Pucllana Restaurant, located in Miraflores overlooking the Pre-Inca archaeological Pucllana ruins.
 (Costs are not included.)
 Currently the Pucllana Archeological Zone spreads over 15 hectares and is divided into two well-defined sections.
 One is of pyramidal structure, 23 meters high.
 The charming restaurant is was a large old house.
 The high ceilings and low lights give it a special touch.
 They also have a dining area and bar on a lovely terrace.
 The view of the ruins is just breathtaking and their desserts are extraordinary.

 (Note: Unless noted otherwise, dinners are not included to allow you the freedom of choice regarding what to eat and where.
 The local guide will assist with any desired dinner reservations, or you can choose to eat at the hotel, or nearby restaurants, such as in Kennedy Park along the Calle de Pizza, or seaside at the nearby Larcomar Mall.
 Famous Lima restaurants include: La Rosa Nautica, Punta Sal, Astrid y Gaston, Panchita, Rafael, Costanera 700, Malabor, Mangos, AmaZ and Caplina among others which can provide unforgettable dining experiences.)